fdadeau/GameDevJSJam2025/README.md

 Restore the balance of the board by moving the cubes on it.

-The larger the cube, the higher the weight.
+The larger the cube, the heavier the weight.

 Don't unbalance too much the board, or you'll lose.